Eirinits/Eirinits/README.md

 ### Hi there, I am Eirini 👋

-:sparkles: I’m currently doing my PhD in Computational Biology in Trondheim, Norway :snowflake:
+:computer: :dna: PhD in Computational Biology

+:sparkles: Working as a Researcher at NTNU in Trondheim, Norway :snowflake:

 :telescope: My research focuses on logical modeling of inflammatory diseases and omics data integration.